sagemath/trac_to_gh/Issue 5633.md

 # Issue 5633: [with patch, needs review] add pix to the documentation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5633

 Original creator: jhpalmieri